blindeveloper/top-movies/plan.md

 ### [TM-0003] I want to upvote movies and see total popularity of each movie in the list

-14. Add heart icon for movie upvoting
+14. [DONE]Add heart icon for movie upvoting
-15. Add upvote event on heart click
+15. [DONE]Add upvote event on heart click
-16. Add upvote listener
+16. [DONE]Add upvote listener
-17. Send request upvote with movie ID
+17. [DONE]Send request upvote with movie ID
-18. Handle upvote response. [data + error state]
+18. [DONE]Handle upvote response. [data + error state]
-19. Show upvoted movie in the list if 200
+19. [DONE]Show upvoted movie in the list if 200
-20. Send upvote movie request if on addTopMovie request, movie already exists in the list
+20. [DONE]Send upvote movie request if on addTopMovie request, movie already exists in the list
 21. Write tests upvoting logic

 ### [TM-0004] I want to sort movies

-21. Render list sorted by the number of upvotes
+21. [DONE] Render list sorted by the number of upvotes
-22. Trigger sorting functionality on each upvote event
+22. [DONE] Trigger sorting functionality on each upvote event
 23. Write tests for sorting logic

 ### Movie schema